I have been cooking for years and hosted a cooking podcast called "Kinds of Cooking." I love baking bread and cooking

 That's right; ramen is like pizza.
-They are both a perfect food.
+They are both perfect foods.
 Just want the minimum?
-Broth and noodles or crust, sauce and cheese?
+Broth and noodles or crust, sauce, and cheese?
 Fine, that's good!
 Want to pile on fixings limited only by your imagination?
 Also good!

 For a while, a friend and I hosted a cooking podcast, and often we would stray into a conversation about ramen.
 Another great thing about it is you can have ramen soup, or fried ramen, go from a Japanese style to Korean, or just invent your own style!
 Ramen is powered by your imagination.
 I am not one for sticking simply to traditional recipes to the world is my ramen bowl (ha!).

 Make the Noodles First

 You might as well get this part out of the way.
 Noodles can be made in about 30 minutes and then stored in the fridge for up to a week or in the freezer for months.
 So if you know you are going to be making ramen, prep the noodles beforehand.

 Ramen noodles are easy to make.
 There are only three ingredients, and it can all be done by hand in you want to go that route (or if you have to go that route).
-Make your life even easier and mix everything in a countertop mixer and roll out and cut the paste with a pasta roller.
+Make your life even easier and mix everything in a countertop mixer and roll out and cut the pasta with a pasta roller.

 Once you make fresh noodles, it will be hard to go back to store-bought.
 Trust me; I lived a good portion of my life on a store-bought ramen noodle diet.
 But once you have made your own noodles, you will know the difference.

-I made a how-to on noodle making, so instead of going full force into the direction, I have linked to that article, so you can see the full process in an easier to unpack format.
+I made a how-to guide on making noodles, so instead of going full force into the direction, I have linked to that article, so you can see the full process in an easier to unpack format.